Kachi-Awaji/GIT-intro/Lesson-2.md

     To go to a parent folder, use the 'cd ..' command.
 The ".." refers to parent folder.

-We now know enough about the command line to begin working with GIT.
-In the next lesson, we will initialize our GIT repo and begin to build our homepage.
+We now know enough about the command line to begin working with __Git__.
+In the next lesson, we will initialize our __Git__ repo and begin to build our homepage.